Meet Our Tutors

 In 2001 she moved to Northern Ireland with her young family and started to teach violin privately and in many top performing Grammar Schools across the province.
 In 2007 she founded the Ballymena Chamber Orchestra, a highly successful Community based orchestra that performs regularly throughout the year.
 With 20 year’s experience as a performer and teacher, Rebekah has seen many of her students become professional players and teachers now working all over the UK and Ireland.

 Lauren has been involved with music from a young age.
 Her interests are in voice and piano.
-She is currently studying a “BA Hons.
-Music” at Ulster University Magee in Londonderry where she is a very keen member of the Ulster University choir.
+She attained a “BA Hons.
+Music” at Ulster University Magee in Londonderry where she was a very keen member of the Ulster University choir.
 Apart from studying music she is currently singing in a band and a member of the church choir at St. Marys, Macosquin.
 Her aim is to become a classroom music teacher/ therapist as she loves working with young children.

 STEVE IVESON B.MUS.HONS.